AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 ### 8 December, 2018

 ## Abstract

-Excess dissolved air in a water treatment plant’s influent water decreases the functionality of the treatment plant's filters and sedimentation tanks.
+Excess dissolved air in a water treatment plant’s influent water decreases the functionality of the plant's filters and sedimentation tanks.
 The Dissolved Gas subteam began its first semester with the goal to design a gravity-powered apparatus that extracts this excess gas from influent water prior to entry into the treatment plant, using a fluidized bed.
-The subteam gathered literature, developed a design, and fabricated a small-scale prototype reactor and accompanying system.
+The subteam gathered literature, developed a design, and fabricated a small-scale prototype reactor and an accompanying system.
 The subteam will iterate improvements based on experimental data to work towards a prototype that may be scaled up for application in an AguaClara plant.

 ## Table of Contents